anubhavsarangi/NewsDataSFTPPipeline/README.md

 - Few attributes have records containing articles and tables, these could be stored in document databases.

 - The data contains text from multiple languages - Arabic, Spanish, etc.; these could be translated using APIs and standardized to English.

+- An Airflow DAG script could also be used to schedule the pipeline run on an EC2 instance.